 Did you know your gut has a GPS?

 If you’ve ever “trusted your gut,” then you may be on to something.
-Our minds and our guts are directly connected – a link that probably dates back to ancient times, when humans needed gut instinct to track and locate food while also escaping from danger.
+Our minds and our guts are directly connected – a link that evolved from ancient times, when humans needed gut instinct to track and locate food without getting into danger.

 Scientists continue to learn more about the gut-brain connection, including how the vagus nerve—which connects the brain and gut—is involved in memory.